 As a member of the “quarter-turn valve” family, meaning when the valve has fully opened the disc within the valve is rotated a quarter turn creating an unrestricted passage for fluids to flow.
 These valves may also be opened in various increments to change the throttle of the flow.
 When closing the valve, the disc within is turned, completely blocking the passageway stopping the flow of fluid.

-The resilient butterfly valve is used for lowest pressure applications, where the high performance butterfly valve is for slightly higher pressure ratings.
-For the highest pressure applications, the best suited valve would be the triple offset butterfly valve.
+The resilient butterfly valve is used for lowest pressure applications, where the high-performance butterfly valve is for slightly higher pressure ratings.
+For the highest pressure applications, the best-suited valve would be the triple offset butterfly valve.

-Also important when choosing the proper butterfly valve for the application at hand is the style of butterfly valve.
+Also important when choosing the proper butterfly valve for the application at hand is the style of a butterfly valve.
 Butterfly valves are available in the following styles:

-For information on other types of valves please visit our valves product page.
+Finally, for information on other types of valves please visit our valves product page.